Daylight Saving Time Is Here Again. So Is The Debate About Changing The Clocks

 It’s time to #LockTheClock pic.twitter.com/tF4Laq9g20

 According to the Department of Transportation, which oversees the observance of daylight saving time, the Uniform Time Act of 1966 established the practice of switching clocks as we know it today.
-The DOT says moving the clock forward by an hour saves energy by providing an extra hour of sunlight, reducing the need to use household electricity for lighting.
-The agency says it also prevents traffic injuries by making it easier to commute during the daylight, and helps cut crime because "more people are out conducting their affairs during the daylight rather than at night, when more crime occurs."
+The DOT says moving the clock forward by an hour saves energy by providing an extra hour of sunlight in the evening, thus reducing the need to use household electricity for lighting.
+The agency says that it also prevents traffic injuries because more people are commuting during the daylight and that it helps cut crime because "more people are out conducting their affairs during the daylight rather than at night, when more crime occurs."

 However, research on the effects of daylight saving time has also revealed drawbacks, and whether it truly helps conserve energy remains in question.

-One 2009 study of miners, for example, found that in comparison with other days, on Mondays directly following the start of daylight saving time, workers "sustained more workplace injuries and injuries of greater severity" due to tiredness.
+One 2009 study of miners, for example, found that in comparison with other days, on Mondays directly following the start of daylight saving time, workers "sustain more workplace injuries and injuries of greater severity" due to tiredness.

 Another study, published in 2007 in the journal Current Biology, followed the sleep of 50 subjects for eight weeks across clock changes.
 It found that though human circadian rhythms — which control sleep patterns — generally adapt to the "fall back" change, they struggle to adjust to the "spring ahead."

-Adhering to daylight saving time is a federal mandate, but states can opt out, as long as they pass legislation and receive federal approval, according to the Transportation Department.
+Adhering to daylight saving time is a federal mandate, but states can opt out as long as they pass legislation and receive federal approval, according to the Transportation Department.

 In fact, several states and territories have chosen to be exempt from daylight saving time, opting instead to follow standard time year-round.
 Among them are Arizona, Hawaii, Puerto Rico, American Samoa, Guam and the Virgin Islands.